 • User testing using interactive prototypes to vet usability before a line of frontend code is written

-• Piloting a multi-disciplinary squad-based approach to product development where engineering, design, product management, and executive sponsors met on a regular cadence to review work and pivot accordingly – later adopted by the entire team to streamline communications
+• Piloted a multi-disciplinary squad-based approach to product development where engineering, design, product management, and executive sponsors met on a regular cadence to review work and pivot accordingly – later adopted by the entire team to streamline communications

 Plus, here are a couple of videos I worked on or was featured in during my time in this role.